 In 1997, the Merrill Center at the University of Kansas inaugurated a retreat series: The Research Mission of Public Universities.
 This has become an important vehicle for Midwestern administrators who want to develop policies to propel their research labs to new levels and enhance their institutional rankings.
 Prominent faculty share their experiences in graduate education, product marketing, and grantsmanship, including tips for productivity and successful collaboration.
 These lively dialogues are captured in the publication of a white paper each year.

-A four-corner states project, the retreat draws its participants from public institutions in Kansas, Missouri, Iowa and Nebraska.
+The retreat draws its participants from public institutions in Kansas, Missouri, Iowa and Nebraska.
 The first year, the University of Oklahoma also participated.
 Two of the four institutions attending in 1997 have formed a strong partnership with KU throughout the years: the University of Nebraska - Lincoln and the University of Missouri - Columbia.
 Participants enjoy comfortable lodging and relaxed time to talk at The Barn Bed and Breakfast in the countryside near Valley Falls, Kansas.

 These are a few of the themes from 1997 that set the tone for this retreat series: